lmc297/BTyper/README.md

 ***your_genome_results***
 *directory*
 Directory in which BTyper deposits additional results files for each input genome.
 BTyper creates this directory within the isolatefiles directory (output_directory/btyper_final_results/isolatefiles/*your_genome*_results).
 Within this directory, you'll find detailed tab-separated results files for each typing analysis performed, as well as fasta files containing genes extracted from the genome in question.
-If you're interested in virulence genes present in multiple copies in a genome, the location of each gene in a genome, sequences of all virulence genes detected in a particular isolate, alleles other than the best-matching one, etc., they will be deposited here.
+If you're interested in virulence/AMR genes present in multiple copies in a genome, the location of each gene in a genome, sequences of all virulence genes detected in a particular isolate, alleles other than the best-matching one, etc., they will be deposited here.

 ------------------------------------------------------------------------